Korviaslaax – Chapter Sixteen

 We are trapped inside a huge monster under potential life-threatening circumstances and you worry that he is not feeding her properly.
 You can not know how much that lives inside your love for Korviaaslax Sapphir, Sonata.
 Tsua said, “Kor will return.
 I know her but perhaps you do not.”

 “You have not seen her in a land battle against well-armed troops or followed her orders in a ship to ship fire fight with the odds against her.”
-Tsua’s eye fell to long curved finger nails painted sky blue.
+Tsua’s eye fell to long curved finger nails painted pale blue.
 Permeable sealant at the cuticles held them attached like hilts of silver alloy, as if a part of his hands.
 They were more than decoration.

 “I miss her touch, her eyes on me, on any of us.
 The children miss her,” he confessed, fighting despondency.

 “Change means a new ritual.”

 “He has Chinese genetics.
 Young.
 Pretty-faced, strong and appears to be well-trained as a Commander.”